Ilikepieitsgood/eggbutfail/README.md

-# Egg
+# no
-This bot reacts to any message containing `egg`, and will count the total eggs ever mentioned.
+This bot reacts to any message containing `new`, and will count the total news ever mentioned.

 ## Building